yuri-schmaltz/Wan2GP/README.md

 - Very Fast on the latest GPUs
 - Easy to use Full Web based interface
 - Auto download of the required model adapted to your specific architecture
-- Tools integrated to facilitate Video Generation : Mask Editor, Prompt Enhancer, Temporal and Spatial Generation, MMAudio, Vew
+- Tools integrated to facilitate Video Generation : Mask Editor, Prompt Enhancer, Temporal and Spatial Generation, MMAudio, Video Browser, Pose / Depth / Flow extractor
 - Loras Support to customize each model
 - Queuing system : make your shopping list of videos to generate and come back later